30 Rock: A One-Time Special: Main and recurring cast

+As themselves

+Release

+This special was not shown on a substantial proportion of NBC affiliates.
+Of the approximate 2.5 million that watched any given NBC affiliate during the slot, an average of around 1.7 million watched other content being shown by their affiliate during the hour, including news specials, daytime talk show repeats, other local shows and comedy repeats.

 Critical reception

 The special received mixed reviews from critics.
 On Rotten Tomatoes, it holds a 31% approval rating based on 13 reviews, with an average rating of 7.33/10.
 The website's critical consensus is, "It's fun to see the gang back together, but this One-Time Special has a little too much corporate synergy and not enough of the show's sardonic wit."
-It holds a score of 49 on Metacritic based on 13 reviews, indicating "mixed or average reviews".
+It holds on Metacritic a weighted average score of 49 out of 100 based on 13 reviews, indicating "mixed or average reviews".